Clodagh Rodgers: Later years

-Her second husband, guitarist Ian Sorbie, died in 1995, not long after their Paignton-based restaurant business collapsed, leaving them bankrupt.

-She has appeared in two musicals in the West End.
-These are Pump Boys and Dinettes at the Piccadilly and Albery Theatres and in the lead role of Mrs Johnstone in the long-running hit Blood Brothers at the Phoenix Theatre.
+Rodgers appeared in two hit musicals in the West End, Pump Boys and Dinettes at the Piccadilly and Albery Theatres (co starring with Joe Brown) and in the lead role of Mrs Johnstone in the long-running hit Blood Brothers at the Phoenix Theatre.
 She appeared in the UK tour of Blood Brothers between 1995 and 1998.
+This included shows in York, Liverpool, Bromley and Bristol.
+Rodgers co-starred with David Cassidy in the Bristol production.

 In 1996, the first of two CD retrospectives was issued, bringing Rodgers back into the limelight.
-In 1998, she made a rare TV appearance with other former Eurovision artists such as Johnny Logan and Lynsey de Paul, performing on comedian John Shuttleworth's Eurovision parody Europigeon on BBC Two, just before the 1998 contest in Birmingham.
+In 1998, she made a TV appearance with other former Eurovision artists such as Johnny Logan and Lynsey de Paul, (one of her co stars in Pump Boys and Dinettes) performing on comedian John Shuttleworth's Eurovision parody Europigeon on BBC Two, just before the 1998 contest in Birmingham.

-In 1999, Mint Royale issued the track "Shake Me," which sampled Rodgers' original recording of "Come Back And Shake Me"; it was featured in the UK TV production Queer As Folk.
-In 2001, Rodgers played a recurring character in the ITV drama series The Bill.
-She retired from the music business in 2015 at the age of 68.
+In 1999, Mint Royale issued the track "Shake Me," which sampled Rodgers' original recording of "Come Back And Shake Me"; it was featured on the British television programme Queer As Folk.

-Other

-In the TV series Monty Python's Flying Circus, Episode 34: "The Cycling Tour", Mr. Gulliver (Terry Jones) receives a head trauma from an auto accident and is convinced that he is Clodagh Rodgers.
-At the end of the episode, two large Terry Gilliam-animated monsters, who had been eyeing the cyclist lead character Mr. Pither (Michael Palin) from behind a bush, wait until Pither is gone, jump out, and dance up and down to Rodgers' rendition of "Jack in the Box".
+In 2001, Rodgers played a recurring character in the ITV police drama series The Bill.

+In 2012, Rodgers released a CD The Kenny Young Years.
+It features all Rodgers' recorded highs with Young.

+Personal life, illness and death

+Rodgers was married twice.
+Firstly she married John Morris in 1968, in London; he later became her manager.
+The marriage, which produced one son, ended in divorce in 1979.
+Her second husband, guitarist Ian Sorbie, whom she married in 1987 and with whom she had had a son in 1984, died of a brain tumour in 1995, not long after their Paignton-based restaurant business collapsed, leaving them bankrupt.
+Rodgers' sister Lavinia was also a singer.

+Rodgers, who had been ill for around three years, died at her home in Cobham, Surrey, where she had lived for many years, on 18 April 2025, at the age of 78.